maicol07/photogram/README.md

 cp .env.example .env
-php artisan key:generate # Generate the application key php artisan storage:link # Create a symbolic link from "public/storage" to "storage/app/public" to make the files in the "public/storage" directory accessible from the web
+php artisan key:generate # Generate the application key php artisan storage:link # Create a symbolic link from "public/storage" to "storage/app/public" to make the files in the "public/storage" directory accessible from the web php artisan vendor:publish --tag=blade-flags --force # Publish the flags images provided by blade-flags to the public directory
 ```

 > The application key is used by the Laravel framework to encrypt data.